homework36/pedal-encoding-demo/README.md

 ### Layer III labels (Mozart-calibrated)

 The original thresholds were designed generically; applying them naively to Mozart produced degenerate results (83% of events labeled as heavy note overlap) because even a brief pedal press extends notes past a short IOI in classical texture.
 To fix this, we ran all three layers across the full 36-movement corpus (n = 10,245 events) and set thresholds from the resulting distributions: δ_onset p25 = −0.10, dur_ibi p10/p75 = 0.30/1.07, AR p75 = 2.68, and depth median ~1.0 (over 75% of events reach full pedal depth, so 0.50 is the right half-pedal cutoff).
-Across the full corpus, the most commonly assigned labels are *rhythmic* (40% of events), *extended* (23%), and *note-blend* (22%), with *anticipatory* at 19%.
-These are co-occurrence rates across all 36 movements; a single event may carry more than one label.

 Thresholds derived from the full Batik-plays-Mozart corpus (n = 10,245 pedal events):

 | Label | Criterion | Interpretation |